cs-uob/COMS20012/docs/labs/2026 Labs/Week 3 Lab.md

 [ Packet Tracer ](https://www.netacad.com/courses/packet-tracer) is a cross-platform visual simulation tool designed by Cisco Systems that allows users to create network topologies and imitate modern computer networks.
 The software allows users to simulate the configuration of Cisco routers and switches using a simulated command line interface.

-**NOTE** You need to create [Cisco Networking Academy account](https://www.netacad.com/) (by clicking on 'Login', then 'Sign up') to be able to use Packet Tracer for free!
-If you are using your own laptop download Packet Tracer by following the Packet Tracer link above and registering for the "Getting Started with Cisco Packet Tracer" course.
-Then, lets start!

 **NOTE** If you are using lab machines you will need to access the Kali VM that you should have made last week.
 There is now a simple bash script that starts the vm's.
 `/opt/Virtual_Box/COMSM0123/scripts/load-vms`